-- Your room looks like a travelling circus has been staying over, and they tried cleaning up before they left but eventually gave up.
+- Your room looks like a traveling circus has been staying over, and they tried cleaning up before they left but eventually gave up.

 - When you can’t find something in its usual place, you panic because the thought of looking through the whole house terrifies you.

-- You’re not sure what occupies half of your computer hard drive and you’re not sure you want to know.
+- You’re not sure what occupies half of your computer hard drive, and you’re not sure you want to know it.
 In the end, it works twice as slow as it used to because of the amount of nameless (not literally) files and folders.

-- When you want to show a friend that photo of a racoon you took, it takes fifteen minutes of awkward silence and apologies before you can find it in your gallery.
-Nobody wants to see the racoon by now, not even you.
+- When you want to show a friend that photo of a raccoon you took, it takes fifteen minutes of awkward silence and apologies before you can find it in your gallery.
+Nobody wants to see the raccoon by now, not even you.